thim81/openapi-format/readme.md

 ## OpenAPI sort configuration options

-The CLI will sort the OpenAPI document in the defined order liked defined per OpenAPI key/element.
+The CLI will sort the OpenAPI document in the defined order liked defined per OpenAPI key/field/property/element.
 The fields that are not specified will keep their order like it is in the original OpenAPI document, so only defined fields will be re-ordered.

-The default sorting based on the defined order (listed in the table below), which is stored in the [defaultSort.json](https://github.com/thim81/openapi-format/blob/main/defaultSort.json) file.
+The default sorting of the different fields based on the defined order (listed in the table below), which is stored in the [defaultSort.json](https://github.com/thim81/openapi-format/blob/main/defaultSort.json) file.

+### OpenAPI sort fields

 You can easily modify this by specifying your own ordering per key, which can be passed on to the CLI (see below for an example on how to do this).